top of page

 **This blog is a living document.
 It will be frequently updated with new information.
-Please revisit to stay updated!
+Please bookmark and revisit to stay updated as new resources are added!

 As a parent, guiding your child through the ups and downs of growing up can be tough,especially when it comes to topics like sex education.
 This subject is important for every young person’s development, providing them with the knowledge and skills to navigate relationships, understand consent, and stay safe.
 However, when it comes to neurodivergent youth, there are some common myths and misconceptions that can get in the way of them receiving the education they need.
 Although this article is directed towards parents of neurodivergent youth, the strategies and resources below could be helpful for all youth.